ShivaSafari/git_tutorial/README.md

-thsi is the zero test.
+thsi is the zero test. <br>
+this is the half test!
 This is the first test! <br>
 this is the second test.